gagankarthik/Affordmedico.github.io/README.md

 # Affordmedico

-this is a webpage designed to donate unused medicines
+This is a webpage designed to donate unused medicines